Anjok07/ultimatevocalremovergui/README.md

 ### Windows Batch Files

-We included Windows batch files to help automate the inference process for those running Microsoft Windows!
-The "windows-batch-files" folder contains a separate bat file for each model.
+We included a Windows batch file to help automate the inference process for those running Microsoft Windows!
+Sinply drag the audio file you wisj to convert into the 'Drag-n-Drop-Select-Model.bat' file provided.
+From there you will be prompted to tyype the number associated with the model you wish to run and hit "enter".

-- To use them, please do the following:
-	- Move the bat files to the main directory from the "windows-batch-files" folder.
-	- Drag an audio file into the bat file named after the model you wish to run it through.
-	- The outputs will be in the separated folder.

 ## Troubleshooting